-MUSIC (will be modified during COVID)aims at literacy, appreciation, as well as the ability to participate in the various forms of musical expression.
-A formal music class is conducted for students from K3 to 4th gr

-Singing receives the major emphasis.
+MUSIC aims at literacy, appreciation, as well as the ability to participate in the various forms of musical expression.
+A formal music class is conducted for students from K3 to 4th gr Singing receives the major emphasis.
 Every class will participate in choir and be required to sing in church through the year as part of their participation grade.